 Five Things That Help you Stay Productive When Working from Home

-Self-employment has been sharply rising in the UK over recent years, meaning Britain has now been dubbed the self-employment capital of Western Europe.
-With around 4.5 million Brits working as their own bosses, home office space is becoming a valuable commodity.
-However, bringing your professional life into your own personal space can cause difficulties.
+Self-employment has been sharply rising in the UK over recent years.
+With around 4.9 million Brits working as their own bosses and the possibility of remote working on the rise, working from home is becoming increasingly common.
+However, bringing your professional life into your personal space can cause difficulties.

 If you want to stay organised at work while keeping your home a retreat from your busy day-to-day life, then here are some helpful tips to follow.